locka99/opcua/docs/client_tutorial.md

 ## Import types

-At the top of your `main.rs`, or wherever you need to call OPC UA, insert this:
+At the top of your `main.rs`, insert this:

 ```rust
 use opcua_client::prelude::*;